MDG Technology patterns for common EA use cases

 3. System Integration Map

-What it does: Documents interfaces, protocols, data contracts, and message flows between applications.
-The closest thing you have to a system integration blueprint.
+What it does: documents the interfaces, protocols, data contracts, and message flows between applications — the closest thing most organizations have to an integration blueprint that is actually maintained.

 ApplicationComponent(source and target)InterfaceSpecification(the contract)DataObject(payloads)TechnologyService(protocols and standards)